Free Random Projection for In-Context Reinforcement Learning

-This section examines the variations in higher-order correlations within the word distribution of FRP.
-By employing a block matrix technique, we assess these correlations, which extend beyond pairwise entry correlations $\E[\langle \rep(w_i), \rep(w_j) \rangle]$ (asymptotically zero for $i \neq j$ as noted by \cref{align:inner-product}).
-This approach alleviates the need for direct analysis of numerous joint entry interactions.
+This section examines how the word distribution of FRP changes at the level of higher-order joint statistics.
+Using a block-matrix technique, we probe dependence patterns that are invisible to pairwise entry overlaps $\E[\langle \rep(w_i), \rep(w_j)\rangle]$ (which are asymptotically zero in expectation for $i \neq j$ by \cref{align:inner-product}).
+This avoids a direct analysis of numerous joint entry interactions.

 For simplicity, assume \(\nwords = 2^{2k}\) for $k \in \N$.
 Let $\ell$ be a divisor of $2k$, and write $m=2k/\ell$ and $n=2^m$.
 Then, the elements in $\words$ have the form $a_{i_1} \dots a_{i_\ell}$ ($i_1, \dots, i_\ell \in [2^m]$).
 For comparison along distinct $\ell$, we decompose each component into $m$ components in $[2]$ and multi-index the elements as $(j_1,j_2, \dots, j_{2k})$: $w_{j_1, \dots, j_{2k}}$ (where $j_\mu \in [2]$ for $\mu \in [2k]$).
 We then arrange the components into a $2^k \times 2^k$ block matrix, using $k$ indices as rows and the other $k$ indices as columns.